-By making a commitment towards achieving Excellence in the Fire Rescue Service Equality Framework we are raising the expectations of our people: our communities, partners and employees to deliver services and demonstrate practices which reflect the principles of the General Duty in all that we do.
+By making a commitment towards achieving Excellence in the Fire and Rescue Service Equality Framework we are raising the expectations of our people: our communities, partners and employees to deliver services and demonstrate practices which reflect the principles of the General Duty in all that we do.
 The journey towards achieving excellence requires us to challenge ourselves and continuously improve.
 We recognise that inclusion strategies will form a key dimension to the Equality and Diversity agenda as we move forward.
 Some of our key specific and measurable Equality Objectives that promote accountability at all levels of the Service include:

 - Our Strategic direction and drive will continue to be given through our Authority and Corporate Board members.
-They will also monitor progress and provide scrutiny on our Equality and Diversity performance through equality analysis such as through quarterly reports and equality impact assessments.
-We shall continue to have an Equality and Diversity lead member on the Authority who will champion E&D issues at a strategic level. - 2.
+They will also monitor progress and provide scrutiny on our Equality and Diversity performance through equality analysis such as through quarterly reports and equality impact assessments. - 2.
 Managers will lead in identifying and embedding Equality and Diversity actions into their local directorate/section plans and all employees will identify and promote relevant E&D principals and actions within their work accordingly.